Bylong Valley Way: Sealing

-The Bylong Valley Way was not fully sealed in the Mid-Western Regional Council area until February 2009.
+Bylong Valley Way was not fully sealed in the Mid-Western Regional Council area until February 2009.
 Sealing of the road had been a political issue for decades.
 At the beginning of 2007, there were four sections of unsealed road totalling 32 kilometres.
 Two sections were between Coxs Gap and Bylong with only 850 metres of sealed road between them.
 The other two were south of Bylong on the way towards Rylstone, where two kilometres had been sealed a few years earlier, converting one long unsealed section to two shorter ones.

-On 13 December 2006, The federal government announced A$2 million of Auslink funding towards the $4.1 million cost of completion of sealing of the Bylong Valley Way.
-Under the announced funding arrangement, the New South Wales Roads and Traffic Authority contributed $900,000 and the Mid-Western Regional Council was to contribute the remaining $1.2 million.
+On 13 December 2006, The federal government announced A$2 million of AusLink funding towards the $4.1 million cost of completion of sealing of the Bylong Valley Way.
+Under the announced funding arrangement, the Roads & Traffic Authority contributed $900,000 and the Mid-Western Regional Council was to contribute the remaining $1.2 million.
 The overall cost slightly exceed the budgeted $4.1 million, with the council having to cover the overrun.

 The sealing work was carried out by Mid-Western Regional Council and was completed in three stages: